 Malts are the basis of all-grain brewing.
 They're made when the kernels of a grain (usually barley) are allowed to sprout and grow for a few days.
 They're then heated to stop the growing process and convert some of the starch inside into sugar.
-You can read about the process more in depth here.

 The way the grains are heated makes a huge difference in the qualities of the malt.
 For the most part, barley is basically the same (although there's a hotly contested difference between two-row barley and six-row barley).

 The real way malts stand out from each other is how long, how high, and in what way they're heated after germination.

 One variety of malts, called crystal or caramel malts, are roasted to high temperatures when they're still wet, converting all the starch into sugar and doing away with the need to mash.

 About Kilned Malts

 Kilned malts are a very popular style of malt, and they're heated in a very different way.
 Rather than heating them with water to convert the sugars inside, they are heated with the intention of drying them out.
 Some are dried out at a lower temperature (sometimes as low as 100 F) and some at a higher temperature (as high as 220 F).
 This gets rid of most the of the water leftover from the germination process, usually bringing the grains down to 3% to 5% moisture.